refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 -   **Notification**: If you have [`notificationProvider` ](/docs/api-reference/core/providers/notification-provider/), **refine** will automatically show a notification when an error occurs.
 -   **Server-Side Validation**: Shows [errors coming from the API](/docs/advanced-tutorials/forms/server-side-form-validation/) on the corresponding form fields.
--   **Optimistic Updates**: Automatically reverts the changes when an error occurs during a mutation.
+-   **Optimistic Updates**: Instantly update UI when you send a mutation and automatically revert the changes if an error occurs during the mutation.

 <ErrorHandling />

 ## Listing Data

-Imagine we need to fetch all the records from the `products` endpoint.
-For this, we can use [`useList`][use-list] or [`useInfiniteList`][use-infinite-list] hook.
-It calls `dataProvider.getList` method from your data provider.
+Imagine we need to fetch a list of records from the `products` endpoint.
+For this, we can use [`useList`][use-list] or [`useInfiniteList`][use-infinite-list] hooks.
+It calls `dataProvider.getList` method from your data provider, returns `data` and `total` fields from the response.

 <UseList />

 ### Filters, Sorters and Pagination

-Let's say we want to fetch five `products` with wooden material, and the prices should be in ascending order.
-To do this, we can use the `useList` hook with the [`filters`][crud-filters], [`sorters`][crud-sorting], and [`pagination`][pagination] parameters.
+We fetched all the products from the `products` endpoint in the previous example.
+But in real world, we usually need to fetch a subset of the data.

+**refine** provides a unified [`filters`][crud-filters], [`sorters`][crud-sorting], and [`pagination`][pagination] parameters in data hooks to pass your `data provider` methods, making it possible to fetch the data you need with any complexity.
+It's data provider's responsibility to handle these parameters and modify the request sent to your API.

+Now let's make it more realistic example by adding filters, sorters, and pagination.

+We want to:

+-   Fetch 5 products
+-   With `material` field equals to `wooden`
+-   Sorted by `ID` field in `descending` order

+For this purpose, we can pass additional parameters to `useList` hook like [`filters`][crud-filters], [`sorters`][crud-sorting], and [`pagination`][pagination].

 `useList` calls the `dataProvider.getList` method under the hood with the given parameters.
-We will use this parameters to create a query string and send it to the API.
+We will use these parameters modify our request sent to our API.

 <UseListWithFilters />

+While the example above is simple, it's also possible to build more complex queries with [`filters`][crud-filters] and [`sorters`][crud-sorting].

+For instance, we can fetch products:

+-   With wooden material
-[`filters`][crud-filters], [`sorters`][crud-sorting] interface also supports complex queries.
-For instance, We can fetch products that have a wooden material, belong to category ID 45, and have a price between 1000 and 2000.
+-   Belongs to category ID 45
+-   **OR** have a price between 1000 and 2000.

 ```tsx
 import { DataProvider, useList } from "@refinedev/core";